moorepants/dissertation/davisbicycle.rst

    :align: center
    :target: _images/rigid-harness.jpg

-   Me strapped into the rigid rider harness.
+   Jason strapped into the rigid rider harness.
 The arm allows for multiple degrees of adjustability to allow different riders and seating positions.

 I fashioned some knee straps with strong magnets taken from computer hard